moronibr/BYC/README.md

 - Joseph (1 Ephraim + 1 Manasseh)

 ### Supply Limits
-- 11 million Ephraim coins
+- 15 million Ephraim coins (only 3 million can be converted to Joseph)
-- 11 million Manasseh coins
+- 15 million Manasseh coins (only 3 million can be converted to Joseph)
-- 11 million Joseph coins
+- 3 million Joseph coins (created by combining 1 Ephraim + 1 Manasseh)

 ### Network Features
 - P2P network